 Bert cannot confer with the other gang members and cannot know what decision they will reach.
 He knows that he would be better off confessing if any of the others confess, and also better off if the others remain silent.
 On balance, the rational choice appears to be that he should confess, even when the optimal outcome for the gang as a whole would be for everyone to remain silent.
 So Bert finds himself in a situation where it makes sense to betray his colleagues, even if mutual cooperation would have yielded a better result for the overall group.

-The Prisoner’s Dilemma suggests that rational behavior in some circumstances involves following one’s self-interest – even when a mutual-interest alternative exists that would supply a better overall outcome.
+The Prisoner’s Dilemma suggests that rational behaviour in some circumstances involves following one’s self-interest – even when a mutual-interest alternative exists that would supply a better overall outcome.